ArKT-7/won-deployer/guide/English/unlock-bootloader-en.md

    - Open the **Xiaomi Community app**, set it to Global, and sign in with the same account as on your device.
    - Go to the **"Me"** tab, click on **"Unlock bootloader,"** then click on **"Apply"**.
    - Once granted access, go to **Settings > Additional settings > Developer options > Mi Unlock status**.
-   - Click on **Add your Mi Account**.
-After successful addition, you will see "Added Successfully."
+   - Click on `Add account and device`.
+After successful addition, you will see `Added Successfully`

   </details>